TheThingsNetwork/docs/_guides/uno/_quickstart.md

     48 69
     ```

-7. In the Arduino IDE, you should see the next succesful transmission followed up with the response:
+7. In the Arduino IDE, you should see the next successful transmission followed up with the response:

     ```
     Sending: mac tx uncnf 1 with 5 bytes